 - Try Settings>General>Reset>Reset All Settings

-- Check that everything on your iPhone is signed into the same iCloud account, including app store, FaceTime, messages, game center (settings only now) and others
+- Check that everything on your iPhone is signed into the same iCloud account, including the iTunes & App Store, FaceTime, messages, game center (settings only now) and others

-- Finally, if still nothing try to log out of app store.
+- Finally, if still, nothing try to log out of the app store

 - Open the App Store